kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  We can cache this more granular data because we only cache for simple plugins, and in fact avoid the complex plugins entirely.
 Thus we do not need to be concerned about cross pod dependencies, meaning we do not need to try to keep detailed information up-to-date.
-Because we assume 1-pod-per- node and some amount of "staleness" we simply need to invalidate whole hosts, rather than requiring upkeep of complex predicate results required to keep the eCache functional.
+Because we assume one-pod- per-node and some amount of "staleness" we simply need to invalidate whole hosts, rather than requiring upkeep of complex predicate results required to keep the eCache functional.

  #### eCache was complex